TimiShadiatO/CSS-portfolio-page/README.md

 10) The height of the welcome section should be equal to the height of the viewport
 11) The navbar should always be at the top of the viewport

 Whilst it wasn't required, I decided to add some animations to the beginning and ending of my project.
-This allowed me to practice and becomne more comfortable with CSS animation.
+This allowed me to practice and become more comfortable with CSS animation.